 Keywords: They are words or short phrases that describe the content of your book and help books appear in online searches.
 During the title setup, we recommended entering 7-11 keywords (memoir, paranormal, Renaissance, etc).
 For more information on how to create good keywords, please see here.

-Language: The language in which your book is written.
+Language: This refers to the language in which the book is printed.

 List Price: The list price is the suggested retail price of a title.
 It is important to offer your book with a list price that is considered a fair and reasonable price for each market the book is being sold into, taking into account the nature and type of content of the book.
 While you provide a list price, please note that pricing on retailers' websites is at their discretion so it can vary from the publisher's suggested retail price.